ABOUT THE SITE

 Randy is the husband of Barb, the father of six children, and the grandfather of 12.

-He is also the author of the book, Something Worth Living For: Understanding God, the World, and Yourself Using the Westminster Shorter Catechism, published by Christian Focus Publications and to be released in the fall of 2020.
+He is also the author of the book, Something Worth Living For: God, the World, Yourself, and the Shorter Catechism, published by Christian Focus Publications and to be released in the fall of 2020.

 Of course, the views expressed on this blog are his own, not necessarily representing the views of his wife, his kids, his friends, his church, his publisher, or, in fact, his readers.